 State aid regulations govern publically funded assistance (eg advice and grants) provided to economic undertakings or enterprises.

-VCS organisations and social enterprises need to have an understanding of these regulations since the definition of economic undertakings is broad and failure to comply can lead to the recovery of payments and potential bankruptcy.
+Voluntary and community organisations and social enterprises need to have an understanding of these regulations since the definition of economic undertakings is broad and failure to comply can lead to the recovery of payments and potential bankruptcy.

 To constitute a state aid, support must meet all four of the following criteria: